 Lease assets represent the City's control of the right to use an underlying asset for the lease term, as specified in the contract, in an exchange or exchange-like transaction.
-Lease assets, which include land, structures, mobile equipment and equipment, follow the same capitalization threshold of \$10 as capital assets.
+Lease assets, which include land, structures, mobile equipment, and equipment, follow the same capitalization threshold of \$10 as capital assets.
 Lease assets are reported in the applicable governmental and business-type activities columns in the government-wide and respective proprietary fund financial statements.
 Lease assets are recorded at the amount of the initial measurement of the lease liabilities and modified by any lease payments made to the lessor at or before the commencement of the lease term, less any lease incentive received from the lessor at or before the commencement of the lease term along with any initial direct costs that are ancillary charges necessary to place the lease asset into service.
-Lease assets are depreciated using a straight-line depreciation over the following useful life of the underlying asset:
+Lease assets are amortized using a straight-line amortization over the shorter of the lease term or useful life of the underlying asset.